handiko/Arduino-RFpainter/README.md

 ## How to Put Your Own Cat (or other pics)
 * Prepare your image, which is black and white.
 * Convert your image into an Ascii Art using this tool : [http://picascii.com/](http://picascii.com/).
-* Convert the non-alphanumeric characters with any alphanumeric.
+* Replace the non-alphanumeric characters with any alphanumeric.
 * Put your Ascii-Art in the Arduino Skecth in the form of a 2 dimensional array and using `PROGMEM` attribute.
 * Write the definitions of your image width and heigth (from the ascii art perspective).
 * Call your ascii-art in the `drawCat` function.